Upper Baugh Pavillion, 3rd Floor

 Visitors can look in to see a range of artifacts in various stages of conservation, watching as members of the Penn Museum Conservation Department move from studying, preparing, cleaning, mending, or conserving an elegant ancient coffin lid, to working on elaborately wrapped animal mummies and human mummy heads.

-In addition to conserving specimens from ancient Egypt, the Artifact Lab exhibition has also expanded to include special projects on Sundays.
+In addition to conserving specimens from ancient Egypt, the Artifact Lab exhibition has also expanded to include special projects on weekends.
 These projects often involve items from the Museum's American Section, in preparation for the March 2014 opening of a new exhibition, Native American Voices: The People—Here and Now.
-Others focus on objects from the Royal Cemetery of Ur in present-day Iraq, in work completed in conjunction with the Ur of the Chaldees Project.
+Others focus on material from Penn Museum excavations at Lapithos in present-day Cyprus, and from the Royal Cemetery of Ur in present-day Iraq in work completed in conjunction with the Ur of the Chaldees Project.

 Ask questions weekdays, 11:15 - 11:45 am and 2:00 - 2:30 pm, and weekends, 12:30 - 1:00 pm and 3:30 - 4:00 pm.